Cubie87/Pandora/README.md

 Then run `run.sh`

+## Usage

 Generate a discord bot invite URL on the applications page and invite to a server.
 Use `help` (with prefix) to see commands.

 The bot owner is also able to use the following commands:
-`list`: list all the guilds that the bot is part of `bail`: leave a guild
+ - `list`: list all the guilds that the bot is part of
+ - `bail`: leave a guild
-`sleep`: shut down the bot
+ - `sleep`: shut down the bot

-All audio is cached in `./media/` and can be deleted occasionally.
+All audio is cached in `./media/` as mp3 files and can be deleted occasionally.